 When you first become a KiwiSaver member, Inland Revenue holds any contributions they receive for you until you've been a member for 62 days.
-Then, they will pass these contributions plus any interest earned on them to us.
+Then, they will pass these contributions plus any interest earned on them to your KiwiSaver investment.

 After the holding period, it can take some time for further employer or employee contributions to reach your KiwiSaver investment.
-This delay can vary from a day or two to a few weeks depending on a range of factors outside of our control.
+This delay can vary from a day or two to a few weeks.